d-0pZ/gallery/README.md

 ## 🎯 Project Overview

-This project demonstrates the implementation of a CI/CD pipeline using Jenkins for a Node.js web application with MongoDB integration.
+This project demonstrates the implementation of a CI/CD pipeline using Jenkins for a Node.js web application with MongoDB  Database integration.
 The solution addresses critical DevOps challenges including automated testing, secure credential management, multi-environment deployments, and comprehensive monitoring through Slack integration.

 ### ✨ Key Features